itsjustlife/dimmi/ARKHIVE/Who/Individuals/Athletes_Explorers/Neil_Armstrong_Astronaut.md

-WHAT: Apollo 11 Moonwalk; WHEN: 1969; WHERE: Moon/USA
+WHAT: Apollo 11 Moonwalk
+WHEN: 1969
+WHERE: Moon/USA